NicoHood/IRLremote/README.md

 Normal IR devices shouldn't complain about a bit intolerance in the PWM signal.
 Just try to keep interrupts short.

 Check ReceiveNECLed for a minimal implementation example.
-The code itself seems to be a bit organized but i had to implement a lot of functions inline to get maximum optimization.
+The code itself seems to be a bit organized but I had to implement a lot of functions inline to get maximum optimization.

+This text should not attack the library from Ken.
+It's a great library with a lot of work and the most used IR library yet.
+It is just worth a comparison and might be still useful like the old SoftSerial against the new one.

 Version History
 ===============
 ```
+1.7 Release (xx.11.2014)
+* Changed IR output from MSB to correct LSB
+* This improved the overall handling and also reduced the code
+* Improved, extended sending function

 1.6 Release (14.11.2014)
 * Reworked decoding template
 * Added Sony 12 protocol